 - It’s 7 am on The Today Show.
-Hoda and Jenna and Al and the gang are sitting around desk looking sleepy.
+Hoda, Savannah, Jenna, Al, and the gang are sitting around the desk looking sleepy.
 Hoda is adjusting her mic and Al is still putting on his tie.
 Someone asks what is coming up on the show and Hoda says, “We have a bunch of things happening later including the latest news and weather information.
 And we’ll be talking about all the big events of the day.”

 In each case, the customer would be disappointed because they don’t get the expected – or deserved – experience.

 Why should a radio show be any different?

 Broadcasters think a show starts at the time they are assigned to be on-air.
 But that’s not how listeners use the radio.
 The show starts when they first turn it on because that experience is all that matters to them just as the only thing that matters to a customer is what happens in the restaurant while they are there.